Power line safety

 Whenever you’re working outdoors or up on a roof, always look up to see if there are any power lines nearby.
 Remember that electricity can “arc” or jump from a power line across a distance, so make sure you keep your distance:

-- stay at least three metres away from overhead power lines
+- Stay at least three to six metres* away from overhead power lines.

 Working near overhead power lines